-The Gilgandra Solar Farm is a project consisting of up to 140 hectares of ground mounted solar panels approximately 25km south of Gilgandra (NSW), along Newell Highway.
+The Gilgandra Solar Farm is a project consisting of around 150 hectares of ground mounted solar panels approximately 25km south of Gilgandra (NSW), along Newell Highway.

 The aim of this project is to develop an environmentally and economically sound solar farm.

 Gilgandra Solar Farm will generate approximately 100,000 megawatt hours (MWh) of clean, renewable electricity into the national power grid each year, thereby making a major contribution to Australia’s greenhouse gas emissions reduction.
 This reduction will be equivalent to taking either 24,000 cars off the road or planting 140,000 trees, producing enough electricity to power approximately 14,000 homes with renewable energy.

 Neoen will leverage off its local experience developing four comparable projects in NSW including two of them in the Orana region, all having received federal support in the form of a grant from the Australian Renewable Energy Agency (ARENA), as announced in September 2016.